DimazzzZ/phalcon-docs-ru/ru/api/Phalcon_Forms_Element_File.rst

 public *array*  **prepareAttributes** (*array* $attributes) inherited from Phalcon\\Forms\\Element

-Returns an array of attributes for Phalcon\\Tag helpers prepared according to the element's parameters
+Returns an array of attributes for  prepared attributes for Phalcon\\Tag helpers according to the element's parameters